New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: Conventional Derivation of Oscillation Probabilities

 As the mixing matrix, $U$ in two generations is $2\times 2$ form and has 4 components, it can be parametrized as

 By squaring the amplitudes of (\ref{con-am1}) and (\ref{con-am2}), we obtain the well-known form of the oscillation probabilities,

 where we use the abbreviation $c=\cos \theta$ and $s=\sin \theta$.
 One can see that the phase included in the mixing matrix $U$ does not appear in the oscillation probabilities in conventional derivation.
-The oscillation probabilities without chirality-flip obtained here are interpreted as the transition occurred by the deviation between the chirality-flavor eigenstates and chirality-mass (energy-helicity) eigenstates.
+The oscillation probabilities without chirality-flip obtained here are interpreted as the transition occurred by the deviation between the flavor eigenstates and mass (energy) eigenstates.